nuggetarian/library-database-project/README.md

 Make sure the port is set to 5432

-Create a database named librarydb, set user = postgres, password = postgres
+Create a database named librarydb, set the following login information
+- user = postgres
+- password = postgres

 Restore file library